turkeryilmaz/openairinterface5g/doc/ORAN_FHI7.2_Tutorial.md

 * `RUs` section
   * Set an isolated core for RU thread `ru_thread_core`, in our environment we are using CPU 6
+  * If testing with a numerology different than 1 (e.g., FDD with numerology 0), set `nr_scs_for_raster` to the used numerology, and adapt `sl_ahead`: it must be strictly less than the number of slots in a frame (e.g., 5 for numerology 0).

 * `fhi_72` (FrontHaul Interface) section: this config follows the structure that is employed by the xRAN library (`xran_fh_init` and `xran_fh_config` structs in the code):